Ritapossible/Ritapossible/README.md

 🌱 I’m currently learning Javascript.

-💞️ I’m looking to collaborate open source Projects.
+💞️ I’m looking to collaborate in open source Projects.

 📫 How to reach me,contact me on Twitter.

-⚡ Fun fact: I'm Nigerian!
+⚡ Fun fact: I'm Nigerian and a Chemical Engineer!

 ✨ My current Stack: Python, HTML, CSS.